Ryan Tannehill Player Prop Bets for NFL Week 12 | Tennessee vs. New England 11/28/2021

 - Tannehill put together a 323-yard performance against the Texans last week, completing 67.3% of his pass attempts and throwing for one touchdown with four interceptions.

-- He has added seven rushing yards (2.3 ypg) on nine carries while scoring two touchdowns on the ground.
+- He has tacked on seven rushing yards on nine carries with two touchdowns, averaging 2.3 yards per game.

 Tannehill's Tennessee Teammates